 Leaf spot is one of the most common foliar diseases found in gardens.
 However, it looks more like a burn than a disease; leaf spot is a fungal disease infecting plants through their leaves.
 Leaf spots can cause significant damage if not treated promptly.

 The leaf spot appears as dark, circular blotches on leaves.
-They range in size from ¼ inch (0.5 cm) to several inches (1 m).
+They range from ¼ inch (0.5 cm) to several inches (1 m).
 Smaller spots usually appear first, but larger spots can appear later.
 The edges of leaf spots tend to curl inward slightly.
 The disease spreads quickly when temperatures rise during hot spells.

 Infected areas of leaves become discolored and die off.
 This results in thinning or partial removal of leaves.
 Plants may also develop smaller, less healthy leaves.
 Eventually, the leaf spot kills the plant.